-The Administrator is a private limited liability company incorporated in Ireland on 15 June, 1990 and is an indirect wholly-owned subsidiary of Northern Trust Corporation.
+The Administrator is a private limited liability company incorporated in Ireland on 15 June 1990 and like the Depositary, is a wholly owned subsidiary of Northern Trust Corporation.
 Northern Trust Corporation and its subsidiaries comprise the Northern Trust Group, one of the world's leading providers of global custody and administration services to institutional and personal investors.
-As at 30 September, 2016, the Northern Trust Group's assets under custody and administration totalled in excess of US \$4.6 trillion.

 The principal business activity of the Administrator is the administration of collective investment schemes.

-The duties and functions of the Administrator include, inter alia, the calculation of the Net Asset Value and the Net Asset Value per Share, the keeping of all relevant records in relation to the ICAV as may be required with respect to the obligations assumed by it pursuant to the Administration Agreement, the preparation and maintenance of the ICAV's books and accounts, liaising with the Auditor in relation to the audit of the financial statements of the ICAV and the provision of certain Shareholder registration and transfer agency services in respect of shares in the ICAV.
+The duties and functions of the Administrator include, inter alia, the calculation of the Sub-Fund's Net Asset Value and the Sub-Fund's Net Asset Value per Unit, the keeping of all relevant records in relation to the Sub-Fund as may be required with respect to the obligations assumed by it pursuant to the Administration Agreement, the preparation and maintenance of the Sub-Fund's books and accounts, liaising with the Auditors in relation to the audit of the financial statements of the Sub-Fund and the provision of certain Unitholder registration and transfer agency services in respect of Units.

-In calculating the Net Asset Value and Net Asset Value per Share, the Administrator shall not be liable for any loss suffered by the ICAV or the Manager by reason of any error resulting from any inaccuracy in the information provided by or on behalf of the Manager or any third party pricing service that the Administrator is directed to use by the Manager.
+In calculating the Net Asset Value and Net Asset Value per Unit, the Administrator shall not be liable for any loss suffered by the Fund or the Manager by reason of any error resulting from any inaccuracy in the information provided by or on behalf of the Manager or any third party pricing service that the Administrator is directed to use by the Manager.